XistGG/MassSimple/README.md

   [ [h](Source/Xms/Representation/XmsRepresentationProcessor.h)
   | [cpp](Source/Xms/Representation/XmsRepresentationProcessor.cpp)
   ]
-	- Executes in `FrameEnd`, copies data to be displayed next frame
+	- Executes in `PostPhysics`, copies data to be displayed next frame
 	- Copy `FXmsEntityRepresentationData` for each Entity with `FXmsT_Represent` Tag
 		- **Parallel execution** uses a thread-safe method for data egress to `UXmsRepSubsystem`